thinkstylestudio/wp-shopify/wp-content/plugins/easy-digital-downloads/readme.txt

 = How do I Show the User's Purchase History? =

-Place the [purchase_history] short code on any page.
+Place the [purchase_history] shortcode on any page.

-If you want to just show a list of the files the user has purchased, use the [download_history] short code instead.
+If you want to just show a list of the files the user has purchased, use the [download_history] shortcode instead.

 = How do I display products? =